 There is a national requirement that all child deaths are reviewed, for which there are approximately 700 each year in London.

-The Children and Social Work Act (2017) and subsequent statutory guidance outlines changes to the bodies responsible and the process of safeguarding children and reviewing child deaths which came into effect on 29 September, 2019.
+The Children and Social Work Act (2017) and subsequent statutory guidance outlined changes to the bodies responsible and the process of safeguarding children and reviewing child deaths which came into effect on 29 September, 2019.
 In May 2019, NHS England published a statement on the transition arrangements and in June 2019 they published guidance implementation FAQs to the Child Death Review section of the Future NHS Collaboration platform website.